Shi Hu: Early life

 Shi Hu's father was named Koumi (寇覓) and was a son of a cousin of Shi Le's father Zhouhezhu (周曷朱).
-His father died early and he became raised by Zhouhezhu and his wife, Shi Le's mother Lady Wang, so he was also sometimes referred to as Shi Le's brother.
+His father died early and he was raised by Zhouhezhu and his wife, Shi Le's mother Lady Wang, so Shi Hu was also sometimes referred to as Shi Le's brother.
 During the early 300s, a severe famine affected the Jie tribesmen, and Shi Hu became separated from Shi Le.
-Later, after Shi Le had become a powerful Han Zhao general, Liu Kun the Jin governor of Bing Province (并州, modern northern and central Shanxi), where the Jie were from, located Shi Hu and Lady Wang and sent them to Shi Le along with messengers, trying to persuade Shi Le to defect from Han Zhao to Jin.
+Later, after Shi Le had become a powerful Han-Zhao general, Liu Kun the Jin governor of Bing Province (并州, modern northern and central Shanxi), where the Jie were from, located Shi Hu and Lady Wang and sent them to Shi Le along with messengers, trying to persuade Shi Le to defect from Han to Jin.
 Shi Le, in gratitude, sent horses and jewel to Liu, but did not accept his invitation.
 (Since the Jie did not appear to use family names, and Shi Le's own family name of "Shi" was given to him by his friend Ji Sang, presumably this was also the time that Shi Le gave Shi Hu the same family name and gave him the courtesy name Jilong as well, patterned after his own courtesy name Shilong (世龍).)

 Shi Hu grew up in Shi Le's army, and when he was young, he became known for incessantly hunting and not following military orders, and particularly liked hitting people with sling bullets.
 Shi Le considered killing him, as the entire army was complaining about Shi Hu, but Lady Wang responded, "Before a fast bull grows up, it would often break wagons that it pulls.
 Endure him a little bit."
 By the time he got to age 18, he was about 184 cm tall, and he became known for his bravery in battle and skills in archery and horsemanship, and the entire army feared him.
 Shi Le gave him the sister of the general Guo Rong (郭榮) in marriage to him, but he favored his concubine Zheng Yingtao and, at Zheng's instigation, killed Lady Guo.
 The same happened to his next wife, Lady Cui.
 He also became known for his cruelty in governing his soldiers and in battle, as he often executed officers who disagreed with his wishes or had great abilities, and whenever he captured a city, he often slaughtered the entire population.
 Even though Shi Le rebuked him at times, he could not get Shi Hu to change his ways.
 However, despite his cruelty, he also gave his officers leeway in their tactics, and he often led them into battles fearless of dangers.
 Therefore, Shi Le trusted him greatly and made him one of his top lieutenants.

-During Shi Le's stint as Han Zhao general
+During Shi Le's stint as Han-Zhao general

 Shi Le frequently sent Shi Hu out in command of forces against important foes and gave him the title of Marquess of Fanyang.
 The enemies that Shi Hu engaged while serving under Shi Le included: